microscaler/tinkerbell/docs/mdbook/src/adr/0017-Kubernetes_based_FAR_Controller_(Replacement_for_CAPMVM).md

 ## Context

-Tinkerbell's FAR infrastructure leverages LiquidMetal’s Flintlock and Firecracker MicroVMs for secure, isolated execution of autonomous agent workloads.
+Tiffany's FAR infrastructure leverages LiquidMetal’s Flintlock and Firecracker MicroVMs for secure, isolated execution of autonomous agent workloads.
 LiquidMetal provides a Kubernetes-native orchestrator known as [Cluster API Provider MicroVM (CAPMVM)](https://github.com/liquidmetal-dev/cluster-api-provider-microvm), a Cluster API provider managing Firecracker VMs as Kubernetes cluster nodes.

-However, Tinkerbell's FAR agents do **not function as Kubernetes nodes**—they are standalone workloads with specialized lifecycle management (sleep, resurrect, blocked states).
+However, Tiffany's FAR agents do **not function as Kubernetes nodes**—they are standalone workloads with specialized lifecycle management (sleep, resurrect, blocked states).
 Thus, CAPMVM is not directly suitable for orchestrating FAR agents.

 ### CAPMVM Overview: